-Keeping historical accuracy aside, Bhansali imagined 18th century Maratha and Rajput kingdoms where women had some agencies.
-In spite of one of the opening scenes being about hundreds of Rajput women at the Royal palace preparing for the violent practice of jauhar (the ritual of women jumping into funeral pyre to save their honour), through the rest of the film, we notice that the three leading ladies of the story, Mastani (Deepika Padukone), Kashibai (Bajirao’s first wife played by Priyanka Chopra) and Radhabai (Bajirao’s mother played by Tanvi Azmi) are not merely war exploits or political strategies or damsels in distress or superficial pieces of decorations.
+Keeping historical accuracy aside, Bhansali imagined 18th century Maratha and Rajput kingdoms as a world where women had some agencies.
+In spite of one of the opening scenes being about hundreds of Rajput women preparing for the violent practice of jauhar (the ritual of women jumping into funeral pyre to save their honour), through the rest of the film, we notice that the three leading ladies of the story, Mastani (Deepika Padukone), Kashibai (Bajirao’s first wife played by Priyanka Chopra) and Radhabai (Bajirao’s mother played by Tanvi Azmi) are not merely war exploits or political strategies or damsels in distress or superficial pieces of decorations.
 They were women who had a lot of power and agency and they were masters of their own fate for better or worse.
-Too bad, Bhansali couldn’t find a writer to actually give words to his imagination, to add volume to has characters.
+Too bad, Bhansali couldn’t find a writer to actually give words to his imagination, to add volume to his characters.

 Let’s take a look at the narrative.
 Bundelkhand is under attack by Mughal forces.
 Maharaja Chhatrasal sends a warrior to visit Bajirao and seek his help in fighting the enemy.
-Bajirao refuses to meet the warrior but the warrior forces inside Bajirao’s tent fighting several security men alone.
-Suddenly the helmet drops and the warrior turns out to be Mastani.
-Her fierce ‘Ninja style sword wielding horse riding’ entry was impressive but predictable as many of us film lovers have still not gotten over Benazir’s entry during the Buzkashi competition in Khuda Gawah (1992).
+Bajirao refuses to meet but the warrior forces inside Bajirao’s tent fighting several security men alone.
+Suddenly the helmet drops and the warrior turns out to be Mastani, a female.
+Her fierce Ninja-style-sword-wielding-horse-riding entry was impressive but predictable as many of us film lovers have still not gotten over Benazir’s entry during the Buzkashi competition in Khuda Gawah (1992).

 Bajirao, impressed by her style, agrees to help Bundelkhand.
 Jump cut to the battlefield where Mastani and Bajirao are fighting with the enemy shoulder to shoulder, sword to sword and falling in love.
 Just like that.
 The scene has too much pomp and no heart, you simply don’t get it.